mdozmorov/Data_notes/README.md

 - [BACH, breast cancer histology images](https://iciar2018-challenge.grand-challenge.org/Home/) - Hematoxylin and eosin (H&E) stained breast histology microscopy and whole-slide images

 - [Medical Data for Machine Learning](https://github.com/beamandrew/medical-data) - a curated list of medical data for machine learning, mostly imaging

+- [ANTsRNet](https://github.com/ANTsX/ANTsRNet) - Medical image analysis framework merging ANTsR and deep learning.
+A collection of deep learning architectures ported to the R language and tools for basic medical image processing.
+Based on keras and tensorflow with cross-compatibility with our python analog ANTsPyNet

 ## COVID-19